kunxiaogao/Portforlio/README.md

 -   `pptx.util`, `pptx.dml.color`, `pptx.enum.text`, `pptx.chart.data`, and so on.
 -   For various reasons, all relevant scripts and results were not stored in the personal device and are nowhere to be found.
 Thus, only relevant templates and tools can be saved.

+## MCMC
+This file mainly includes some examples and course works for PSTAT115 Bayes Data Analysis and it is still be to updated.
+The contents are mainly about Implementation about different samplers in MCMC algorithm and some examples of writing codes with Stan.
+The reason why I uploaded those stuffs is that I think they are very useful learning materials containing lots of good example codes, which I could directly apply in the future.

+## The samplers included:
+-   `Metropolis-Hasting algorithm`:
+-   `Metropolis algorithm`, `HMC algorithm`, and `Gibbs algorithm`.

+All the details about background information and data sets used are included in the files.